Detecting quantum non-Gaussianity with a single quadrature

-Let us first remark that one cannot witness non-Gaussianity from a single quadrature distribution for arbitrary states.
-Indeed, the state $\hat \rho_G = \int p_{\hat\rho,\theta}(q) \ket{q}\!\bra{q}_{\hat q_\theta}\mathrm dq$ yields the exact same statistics under the quadrature measurement $\hat q_\theta$ as the state $\hat \rho$, but is (the limit of) a convex mixture of Gaussian quantum states.
-However, such a state requires arbitrarily localized states which contradicts the physical requirement of finite energy.
-This leads us to consider the set of statistical mixtures, or closed convex hull, of energy-constrained pure states:
+\paragraph{Witnessing non-Gaussianity.} Consider the following problem: having only access to samples from a single quadrature distribution $p_{\hat\rho,\theta}(q)\coloneqq\bra q\hat\rho\ket q_{\hat q_\theta}$ of some state $\hat \rho$ for some fixed $\theta$, how can we detect that $\hat \rho$ is non-Gaussian?
+First note that one cannot witness non-Gaussianity from a single quadrature distribution for arbitrary states: the state $\int p_{\hat\rho,\theta}(q) \ket{q}\!\bra{q}_{\hat q_\theta}\mathrm dq$ yields the same statistics under the quadrature measurement $\hat q_\theta$ as the state $\hat \rho$, but is (the limit of) a convex mixture of Gaussian states.
+Such a mixture however is unphysical as it requires arbitrarily localized states with infinite energy.
+This leads us to consider statistical mixtures of energy-constrained pure states:

-where the closed convex hull $\mathrm{cch}(S)$ of a set $S$ is defined as the closure of the set of all possible convex combinations of elements in $S$.
-We also consider subsets of finite stellar rank: \begin{defi}[Set of energy bounded, finite stellar rank states] The set of states with stellar rank at most $r$ and energy bounded by $E$, in the sense that $\hat \rho \in \mathcal S^E$, is denoted $\mathcal S^E_r$. \end{defi}
+where the closed convex hull $\mathrm{cch}(S)$ of a set $S$ is the closure of the set of convex combinations of elements in $S$.
+In other words, we consider mixed states for which there exists a spectral decomposition where none of the pure states involved has a mean energy exceeding $E$.
+We further consider subsets of $\mathcal S^E$ with finite stellar rank: \begin{defi}[Set of energy bounded, finite stellar rank states] The set of states with stellar rank at most $r$ and energy bounded by $E$, in the sense that $\hat \rho \in \mathcal S^E$, is denoted $\mathcal S^E_r$. \end{defi}

-We introduce in the following a witness and its associated threshold value which allows us to certify non-Gaussianity against all states in $\mathcal S^E$.